Sustainability Success Story – Davide Stronati

 Sustainability Hub Technical Advisory Group (TAG) member Richard Brice interviewed him about his career and his advice for chemical engineers on how they can have an impact on sustainability.

-Davide, tell us briefly about your background in the water sector, particularly sustainability.
+Davide, tell us briefly about your background in the water sector, particularly sustainability?

 My background in the water sector came from an opportunity I had in 2008 to be seconded to Anglian Water, one of the major UK clients of my previous employer Mott MacDonald.
-They were looking for a leader to drive the carbon management and sustainability agenda in their capital delivery joint venture.
-An initial one-year secondment became an almost five years placement.

 Tell us what got you into focusing on carbon and Net Zero?